domanteli0/kursinis-vrp/main.typ

 ==== "A Parallel Hybrid Genetic Search for the Capacitated VRP with Pickup and Delivery" (2023)

-  #q[In our paper A Hybrid Genetic Algorithm for Solving the VRP with Pickup and
+  #q[In our paper "A Hybrid Genetic Algorithm for Solving the VRP with Pickup and
-  Delivery in Rural Areas, we introduced an adapated gene transfer limiting the amount of possible mutations in each generation. ]
+  Delivery in Rural Areas", we introduced an adapated gene transfer limiting the amount of possible mutations in each generation. ]

   #q[Here, several heuristic